ManwhoreDev/CoomersGuide.github.io/Source-files/Coomers-guide/Coomer.md

 AI does not hesitate to begin and end encounters incredibly quickly, which is one of the loudest and most common complaints from users attempting to conduct erotic writing with the AI for the first time.
+Users will begin a scene, the AI will generate a single instance of
+\"I'm gonna\...\", and like that it's over.

 The remedy is quite simple---adding temporal language to your inputs that signals to the AI that things are moving on a slower time line.
 The